mini-M-py/Note/Note/os/introductions.md

 each layer remains same.

 #### Monolithic Structure
-In this structure create as a collection ofprocedures (function), each function can call each other when ever its needed.
+In this structure create as a collection of procedures (function), each function can call each other when ever it's needed.
 The interface of function like parameters or arguments and return value are well defined.
 Developer can change inner complexity of any procedure without disturbing other one as long as interface of procedure remain same.

 ![ Monolithic Structure](resource/os_image2.jpeg)